Memphis Tigers men's basketball: 1980s

 In the 1980s, the Tigers made seven NCAA tournaments and won three Metro Conference titles, amassing a record of 230–87 (.726).
 Keith Lee began playing for the Tigers in 1982, and Memphis was ranked number one in both major national polls for the first time the same year.
 However, that same night they were knocked off by Virginia Tech 69–56 in Blacksburg.
 In the 1983 NCAA tournament, the Tigers beat Georgetown led by Patrick Ewing, whom Lee dominated in the paint.
 They lost their next game to top-seed Houston led by Hakeem Olajuwon.

 After finishing 24–3 in the regular season, the 1984–1985 season proved to be another memorable one in Tiger history.
 Lee eventually led the team to another NCAA tournament in 1985.
 Memphis State beat Penn, UAB, Boston College and Oklahoma to reach the school's second Final Four.
 They were defeated by eventual champion Villanova and finished the season 31–4.
-All but one of the 12 players on this team were from Memphis or Shelby County.
+All but one of the 12 players on this team were from the Memphis metro area.
 Lee was named a consensus All-American for the third time in his four-year career.
 In 1986, Kirk was forced out after becoming the subject of a criminal investigation.
 He was also found to have committed many NCAA violations as well.
 The Tigers were forced to sit out the 1987 NCAA tournament and were stripped of all of their NCAA tournament appearances from 1982 to 1986, including the 1985 Final Four run.
 Kirk's top assistant, Larry Finch, one of the leaders of the fabled 1972–73 team, took over head coaching duties in 1986.
 One of Finch's first recruits, Elliot Perry, began playing for the team in 1987.
 Perry led Memphis State to the 1988 and 1989 NCAA Tournaments and was drafted to the NBA where he became a successful player.
 In the 1988–89 season, the Tigers set a school record by starting the game against arch-rival Louisville with a 24–0 run.